jpolitz/pyret-d3/README.md

 xy-plot
 -------

-1. What will happen if we try to plot "lam(x): (num-sqr(x) - 4) / (x - 2) end"?
-Should it make an error when encounter x = 2?

-2. Each window creates a lot of objects which is not destroyed when it is closed
+1. Each window creates a lot of objects which is not destroyed when it is closed

-3. Bignum?
+2. Bignum?
 Irrational Number?
 Complex Number?
 How should we deal with these?

+3. How to check that the function returns a Number?

 Credit
 ======